Chair: Elizabeth Dieck, SC

-Vice Chair: vacant
+Vice Chair: Ryan Flynn, NM

 The Compliance Committee focuses on enforcement and compliance assistance issues the federal and states governments face across the country.
 The Committee works with state representatives, the EPA Regions and the EPA Office of Enforcement and Compliance Assurance (OECA).